-My childhood memories of Easter, are attached with playing these games ;
+My childhood memories of Easter, are attached to playing these games ;

 Also ‘Egg rolling’ is a traditional Easter egg game played with eggs at Easter.
 This tradition continues to this day each Easter on the White House Lawn!

-Nancy Shenoy, is a catholic, married to a surgeon and has a 26 year old son.
+Nancy Shenoy is a Catholic, married to a surgeon and has a 26-year-old son.
 She loves cooking and working out in the gym.
-She talks of relevance of Easter to her and shares with us her mom’s special Stuffed Chicken Recipe.
+She talks of the relevance of Easter to her and shares with us her mom’s special Stuffed Chicken Recipe.

 In Christianity, for the celebration of Eastertide, Easter eggs symbolize the empty tomb of Jesus, an egg appears to be like a tomb, a bird hatches from it with life.